fread-ink/ebook-paginator/README.md

 * Render into <body> in an iframe (create iframe from js)
 * Copy CSS into iframe document and wait for it to load
+* Add option to inject CSS (by URI)
 * Handle right-to-left pages
-* Handle top-to-bottom text flow
-* Quietly paginate several pages ahead in the background
+* Quietly paginate several pages ahead in the background (especially backwards)
-* Add option to inject CSS (by URI)
+* Unit tests

+Nice to have:

 * Add pageCount function
 * Add option to auto-recalc on browser resize or font size changes

-Nice to have:
+* Handle top-to-bottom text flow
 * Add support for at least the 'truthy' values for `break-after`

 ## Bookmarks